Errol Spence Jr Net Worth: 'The Truth' Boasts $8 Million Net Worth

 Errol Spence Jr Career Earnings

-Other big purses such as $2 million against Shawn Porter, and around $1.2 million against the likes of Carlos Ocampo, Kell Brooks and Lamont Peterson, are some of the biggest and most lucrative purses Errol Spence Jr has received during his boxing career to date.
+Other big purses such as $8 million against Mikey Garcia, $2 million against Shawn Porter, and around $1.2 million against the likes of Carlos Ocampo, Kell Brooks and Lamont Peterson, are some of the biggest and most lucrative purses Errol Spence Jr has received during his boxing career to date.

 Of course, he is expected to earn a minimum of $25 million this weekend as he fights for undisputed status against the great Terence Crawford.